hasis/chompi-pal/README.md

 - Rename audio samples based on position in grid ✅
 - Re-encode samples as necessary ✅
 - Upload/Overwrite to device 😓

+##### Contributions:

+- Just pop a PR open.
+If you add tests, I'll personally buy you a delicious soda.